 The Board believes that non-employee director compensation should be competitive with similarly situated companies and encourage high levels of ownership of Common Shares.
 To ensure that non-employee director compensation levels remain competitive, the Board periodically engages an independent outside consultant to conduct a benchmark study.
-The most recent benchmark study was conducted by Frederic W. Cook & Co. in 2013 (the "Benchmark Study") that compared each element of non-employee director compensation against the then-current peer group used to benchmark NEO compensation (the "Compensation Peer Group").
+The most recent benchmark study was conducted by ClearBridge Compensation Group in 2018 (the "Benchmark Study") that compared each element of non-employee director compensation against the current peer group used to benchmark NEO compensation (the "Compensation Peer Group").
 For further discussion of the Compensation Peer Group, see the section of this Proxy Statement captioned "Our Compensation Practices - Compensation Peer Group" within the Compensation Discussion and Analysis.
-The Board relied on the Benchmark Study to evaluate the competitiveness of the non-employee director compensation structure for the 2017 calendar year.
-Although the Board establishes the non-employee director compensation on a calendar year basis, where applicable, the amounts are presented on a fiscal year basis in this Proxy Statement.
+The Board relies on the Benchmark Study to evaluate the competitiveness of the non-employee director compensation structure, and, using a prior benchmark study, determined that no changes were necessary for the 2018 calendar year.
+Although the Board establishes the non-employee director compensation on a calendar year basis, except as otherwise specifically provided, director compensation amounts are presented on a fiscal year basis in this Proxy Statement.

-Non-Employee Director Compensation Structure for 2017
+Non-Employee Director Compensation Structure for 2018